 Background

 Kneading soft clay still gives me sensory pleasure and you can make almost anything from it.
-I’m truly addicted.
 Every time when I made a piece I realise there is something else that needs to be tried out or tested.
 It’s like a wheel that keeps turning and turning around.
 I sincerely hope my work will last as long as the Chinese porcelain temple in Nanjing – Edmund de Waal mentioned in The white road – that stayed for six hundred years.
-My objects are meant as monuments of history about the transience of nature and the transience of life.
+My sculptures are meant as monuments of history about the transience of nature and the transience of life.

 Education